flofriday/EP2-Bot/README.md

 ![Screenshot](screenshot.png)

-Try the bot on telegram: https://t.me/ep2_bot
+**Try the bot on telegram: https://t.me/ep2_bot**

 At [TU Vienna](https://www.tuwien.at/en/) we get a git repository for "Einführung in die Programmierung 2" (Introduction to Programming 2).
 All of our assignments get to us via that git repository.

 While git is amazing I would love that information without needing to log in every time.
 So for this reason I wrote this Telegram bot to tell me when new assignments are out.
-The bot crawls the repository every 30minutes and writes me a telegram message if there are new commits that are not from me.
+The bot crawls the repository every 30minutes and writes me and some classmates a telegram message if there are new commits that are not from me.

-## Try the bot
+## Run the bot
 You need to install the [golang compiler](https://golang.org/).

 Than type: